(Full time) 2022 start

 Professional and career development

 We take your personal and career development very seriously.
-As well as our Industrial Advisory Board, we also have dedicated employability and professional development officers who ensure that you are aware of events and opportunities to increase your employability.
+As well as our Industrial Advisory Board, we also have a dedicated employability and opportunity team who ensure that you are aware of events and opportunities to increase your employability.
 In addition, our Masters career development programme will support you to:

 You’ll have access to seminars and presentations from industry professionals (including our alumni) at faculty led career events.
 We also have regular research seminars presented by leading academics from around the world on their specialist subjects.